Serve alongside other SCA interns at the Ozark-St. Francis National Forest!

-- Serves as lead guide on two completely different tours involving normally up to, but in some cases exceeding, 34 visitors (per tour).
+- Serve as a lead guide on two completely different tours normally involving up to, but in some cases exceeding, 34 visitors (per tour).
 Performs work to provide a range of guide services for small parties that can be easily accommodated within the physical area.

-- Greets each tour group, collects tour tickets, explains tour rules, policies and procedures, identifies any special needs of your members and screens group to eliminate pets, intoxicated visitors, children under 12 without adult supervision, etc. Orderly loads and unloads group into and out of elevators and buses to and from the tour sites.
+- Greets each tour group, collects tour tickets, explains tour rules, policies, and procedures, identifies any special needs of your members, and screens group to eliminate pets, intoxicated visitors, children under 12 without adult supervision, etc. Orderly loads and unloads groups into and out of elevators and buses to and from the tour sites.

-- Also serves as trail guide.
-As such, follows the tour group to insure group stays together, turns off lights, and assists in answering questions and handling emergency situations.
+- Also serves as a trail guide.
+As such, follows the tour group to ensure the group stays together, turns off lights, and assists in answering questions and handling emergency situations.
 Observes and learns from more experienced guides serving as lead guide on the tour.

 - Perform routine cleaning and visitor service duties at the caverns and in the recreation complex.
-The recreation complex includes days use areas and campgrounds.
-Maintenance tasks include sweeping, mopping, dusting, cleaning/stocking restrooms, cleaning windows, mowing and edging the lawn, blowing/raking leaves, removing downed limbs and hazard trees, picking up litter, emptying trash and recycle bins.
+The recreation complex includes day-use areas and campgrounds.
+Maintenance tasks include sweeping, mopping, dusting, cleaning/stocking restrooms, cleaning windows, mowing and edging the lawn, blowing/raking leaves, removing downed limbs and hazard trees, picking up litter, and emptying trash and recycle bins.

 - Interact with forest visitors and volunteers, providing information on recreation opportunities.
 Educate the public and volunteers on trail maintenance and cleanup.
 Conducts education programs addressing Leave No Trace camping.